neuropathology-lab/neurodetection/README.md

 # Neurodetection
 Detects neurons in immunohistochemically stained images.

-The script takes as input a folder containing microscopy images in RGB .tif format and returns information about the number of detected neurons, their positions, and a plot showing detected objects and neurons overlaid on the original images.
-Information on pixel size in micrometers is required to run this script.
+The script takes as input a folder of microscopy images in RGB .tif format and outputs the number of detected neurons, their positions, and a plot with detected objects and neurons overlaid on the original images.
+To run the script, information about pixel size in micrometers is required.

+Object detection is performed by identifying local maxima through Gaussian smoothing and adaptive thresholding, followed by clustering nearby peaks into distinct objects using DBSCAN.
+The centroids of these objects are then used to extract square regions (22.7μm2) around each object.
+Each region is classified as either a neuron or non-neuron using a ResNet-34 convolutional neural network, pre-trained on ImageNet and fine-tuned with 31,273 neuron and 91,528 non-neuron samples.

 ## Installation (for now)
 ```bash